sevenjames/RedZone/README.md

 Does not work some shaders.

 ## Installation
-DangerZone installs the same way as a texture pack.
-Just put the DangerZone.zip in your .minecraft/resourcepacks folder and then activate it in-game.
+RedZone installs the same way as a texture pack.
+Just put the RedZone.zip in your .minecraft/resourcepacks folder and then activate it in-game.

 ## Update History